sairahul-talluri/react-unidirectional-data-lab-cb-gh-000/README.md

 ### `<Toolbar />`

 On the top, we can see a toolbar.
 The `<Toolbar />` component contains two buttons.
-When a user click on the "Add note" button, a new file is being added to the end of the `fileStore`.
+When a user click on the "Add note" button, a new file is added to the end of the `fileStore`.
 When a user clicks the "Remove note" button, the currently selected file should be deleted from the `fileStore`.

 There should always be at least one file in the sidebar.
 If the user attempts to